anshlambagit/Data_Engineer_Roadmap/README.md

 This is a COMPLETE **200+ HRS** of DATA ENGINEERING LEARNING PATH on YouTube [FOR FREE].
 TRUST ME, this has already helped MANY PEOPLE to land their DREAM JOB as a DATA ENGINEER [I have already shared their testimonials in so many videos].
 BUT, why I am sharing this for FREE instead of charging thousands of dollars?
 Simple Reason : I want to GIVE BACK to the COMMUNITY that has given me so much.
 Knowledge should be accessible to everyone, and I believe in empowering individuals to achieve their career goals without financial barriers.
 And, I need your support to make this REPOSITORY a REVOLUTION in the DATA ENGINEERING COMMUNITY.
 So, just FORK, STAR, and SHARE this REPOSITORY with your FRIENDS and COLLEAGUES.

-Let's make DATA ENGINEERING EDUCATION ACCESSIBLE to ALL TOGETHER!

 **Who is this for?**
 - Anyone want to become a DATA ENGINEER and actually dedicated to learning DATA ENGINEERING seriously.
 You can be from any background as long as you have the passion and dedication to learn.

+Let's make DATA ENGINEERING EDUCATION ACCESSIBLE to ALL TOGETHER!

+I want YOUR SUPPORT to make this REPOSITORY available to every single person who wants to become a DATA ENGINEER.
+So,
+- STAR this Repository
+- FORK it [so that you will get the updates]
+- SHARE it [on LinkedIn and Tag me - will repost]

 ## Module 1: Non-Negotiables of Data Engineering